 Will Renter’s Insurance Create Vacancies?

 Tenant’s may gripe about paying the insurance, but most will pay it.
 Those who refuse to pay it are probably not ideal tenants anyhow and may cause other problems down the road.
 Remember, it’s better to have a vacancy than to have a bad tenant.

 Can the Landlord Require Me to Get Renter’s Insurance?

 As long as there is no law or ordinance in your specific area, it is completely legal to require a renter’s insurance policy and highly recommended.
 A landlord cannot, however, require it in the middle of a lease if it wasn’t written into the agreement in the first place.
 In this circumstance, the landlord can request that the renter get insurance prior to renewing the lease.

-Why Not Have a Renter’s Policy?
+Reasons to Not Have a Renter’s Policy

-Renter’s Insurance is amazingly cheap, covers all of the tenant’s belongings, and has additional coverage that protect both the renter and the landlord. $15 or $20 is such a small amount for all the benefits it provides.
+Renter’s Insurance is amazingly cheap, covers all of the tenant’s belongings, and has additional coverage that protects both the renter and the landlord. $15 or $20 is such a small amount for all the benefits it provides.

 - They’re too lazy to call an agent.